 Salesforce Einstein Analytics and Tableau (additional licensing cost) are both incredibly powerful analytics tools that allow you to just do that.

 Einstein Analytics can provide predictive and machine learning capabilities that you can integrate with your Tableau dashboards and can generate actionable insights which can be a total game changer.

 - Salesforce has a huge partner ecosystem.
-If you need a functionality which isn’t available in Salesforce, chances are there is already a number of apps available on AppExchange.
+If you need functionality that isn’t available in Salesforce, chances are there is already a number of apps available on AppExchange.
 AppExchange is a marketplace offering solutions, such as apps, components, and consulting services.
 All apps on AppExchange are required to go through a comprehensive security review process.
-Security review ensures that the app meets highest-level security standards.
+Security review ensures that the app meets the highest-level security standards.
 You don’t have to build any functionality from scratch.
 You can just download a pre-built solution, which is more secure and already tested by other users.
-You don’t have to invest development and maintenance costs, as paid apps are often improved and enhanced by their providers.
+You don’t have to invest in development and maintenance costs, as paid apps are often improved and enhanced by their providers.
 There’s only the time investment of searching for an existing app and implementing it.

 Can you think of other reasons?
 Please feel free to contact us.

 - E07: What Is PSA? – Java With Sugar Podcast

 - Cost Analysis, ROI, and Implementation Tips: Does Salesforce Automotive Cloud Make Sense for Your Business?

 - E06: Automotive Industry Dealership Solution Trends – Java With Sugar Podcast